 But here is what was missing: any acknowledgement of the distance between “AI for CV screening” and “AI that restructures your competitive position before your competitors have noticed the shift”.
 It is not a question of budget or IT capability.
 It is a question of imagination.
 And imagination is not a technical problem.

-The Terra Incognita in Anthropic’s chart is not another technology adoption curve; and failure to explore it does not result from the fear of dragons.
-It is all down to lack of imagination.
+The Terra Incognita in Anthropic’s chart is not just a technology adoption curve.
+Failure to explore it is not through the fear of dragons.
+It is down to a lack of imagination.